Preferred clearing and post-trade costs

 Abstract

-We study fee competition between an incumbent and entrant central counterparty (CCP) under two regimes: interoperability (trades clear at their own CCP) and preferred clearing (trades clear at the incumbent CCP unless both buyer and seller decide otherwise).
-Preferred clearing creates network effects, forcing the entrant to undercut fees more aggressively while allowing the incumbent to sustain higher profits.
-Preferred clearing generates wider fee spreads, higher average trading costs, and greater industry profits.
-Interoperability improves welfare, unless switching costs are high.
-The incumbent favors preferred clearing; the entrant favors interoperability.
-Our results inform ongoing policy debates about CCP market structure.
+We study fee competition between an incumbent and entrant central counterparty (CCP) under two regimes: interoperability (trades clear at each party’s own CCP) and preferred clearing (trades clear at the incumbent unless both counterparties choose otherwise).
+Preferred clearing creates network effects that force the entrant to undercut aggressively while the incumbent sustains higher fees.
+Fee spreads, average trading costs, and industry profits increase under preferred clearing.
+However, interoperability is costly because linked CCPs must post collateral against cross-CCP exposure.
+Interoperability improves welfare when link costs are either low, or high enough that the incumbent drops fees to reduce clearing fragmentation.

 Publication